 Exhibited as part of The Glasgow School of Art degree show in 2019

-LIVE EXPERIENCES, Digital image
+LIVE EXPERIENCES, Digital video frame

 Corporate Vernacular, Digital video, 30 seconds (looped)